groundlight/edge-endpoint/CONFIGURING-DETECTORS.md

     always_return_edge_prediction: true
     disable_cloud_escalation: true
 ```
 Use this config if: you always want the fastest answers from the edge model and don't want any image queries to get escalated to the cloud.
+This might be useful under circumstances such as limited network bandwith.
+Be careful using this option: if unconfident queries aren't escalated to the cloud, the model won't be able to receive new labels and improve.

 ##### `disabled`
 ```